nerdalert/ai-multimodal-docs/README.md

 Example for rethinking how we document projects with the ability to generate multi-modal docs with Notebook LM.

 A reusable process for turning a traditional README into research-backed, multimodal documentation.
 The flow: take a project’s README, add supporting URLs for deep research (e.g., Gemini), synthesize findings, then feed that into Notebook LM to produce audio/video assets that augment the repository.
+This saves the engineer/SME from having to create audio/video presentations as often.
+Its also much more efficient for keeping your documentation current.
+How many times have you created a presentation for a project and a month later it is already dated material?
+With this approach, you simply refresh the toolchain which takes just a few minutes and replace the existing content with the updated docs, mindmaps, audio and video files.

 ---